aibasel/convert-downward/README.md

   - The cleanup script generates repeated warnings about missing or invalid tags.
     These are caused by moved or broken tags and can be ignored.

+## Troubleshooting
+  If you have problems with the `run-all-steps.sh` script, try to run the steps individually and carefully inspect the output of each step.
+Depending on your problems it might help to first pull the changes from `http://hg.fast-downward.org` in your repository and then start the conversion process.

 ## Details of the order process
   - clone the (Mercurial) Fast Downward master repository
   - strip all commits from the master repository that would be new to your